 For an example of how to adjust the function parameters to achieve a particular result, consider an input raster in WGS_84 geographic coordinates and elevation units of meters for which you want to generate contour lines every 100 feet with a base of 50 feet (so the contours will be 50 feet, 150 feet, 250 feet, and so on).
 To do this, set the Contour Interval to 100, the Base Contour to 50, and the Z factor to 3.2808.

-A single band raster elevation dataset.
+A single band raster elevation layer.

 The amount of smoothing to apply to the contour line.
 The default value is 2.5.